10 reasons you should take a spring holiday in Malaga

 5. Spring into the new season with some great art

 There are great exhibitions at art museums in Malaga all year round, but there are some particularly good ones on this spring.
-Note that these exhibitions are from spring 2019.

 Take your pick from:

 Picasso Museum – The most-visited museum in Andalucia including several works by Picasso that have never been seen in public before.

-Plus a temporary exhibition exploring his creations during the time he was married to his first wife, Olga.
+Did you know?
 Art museums in Malaga offer free entry on Sundays after 5pm

 6. Longer days on a spring holiday in Malaga